markjivko/kronup-php/docs/Api/AccountApi.md

 ### Description

-> Delete account
+> Close account

-Delete the current account.
+Close the current account.
 This action is reversible only if you sign back in within 14 days.
+You must first abandon or delete all the organizations you own to perform this action.

 [Back to top](#top){: .btn .btn-purple }